 By the end of the first year, we will have identified risks and strategies for the social-networking aspects of the system, developed an approach to the user interface which will allow for effective categorization, enhanced MBARI's knowledgebase with concepts that allow them to be processed through DIRAC, and deployed a beta-version of the web interface, using a test dataset of VARS frame grabs.

 DIRAC will be a web-based collaborative science tool that will allow the public to help scientists annotate the immense quantities of underwater images and videos that will soon be collected by MBARI and collaborating institutions.
-The tool will present the user with an image and through a series of choices, allow the user to improve the categorization of what they see.
+The tool will present the user with an image and through a series of choices, allowing the user to improve the categorization of what they see.
 Different users may opt to do different forms of description.
 Some may just pre-filter the series of images by labeling whether an image contains anything “interesting” or if it is a clear and useful picture.
 Others may opt to categorize the interesting features in more detail, e.g., does it appear to be a life form; does it have eyes; does it have appendages, etc. A few may even be able to classify the image using the full taxonomy of what they see to the species level.

 Social dimensions